PnS2018/pns2018.github.com/session_05.md

 In the last five sessions, we learned how to use Keras for symbolic computation and solving Machine Learning problems.
 We also learned how to use OpenCV, numpy, scikit-image to process image data.
-You might be overwhelmed by how many softwares there are in order to solve some particular problems.
+You might be overwhelmed by how many software there are to solve some particular problems.
 You probably wonder if this is enough for dealing with practical issues in future projects.

 The answer is a hard NO. Keras is might be the best way of prototyping new ideas.
-However, it is not the best software to scale, it is not the fastest ML software on the market, and researchers from different domains have different flavors of choosing and using software.
+However, it is not the best software to scale, it is not the fastest ML software on the market, and researchers from different domains have different flavors of choosing and using a software.
-In [this page](./dl-res.html), we listed some influential softwares that are currently being employed in academia and industry.
+In [this page](./dl-res.html), we listed some other influential software that are currently being employed in academia and industry.

-The best way of learning a programming language/library is arguably to do a project.
+Arguably, the best way of learning a programming language/library is to do a project.
 In the following weeks, you will need to choose a project that uses the knowledge you learned in the past five weeks.
 Furthermore, everything has to be fit into a Raspberry Pi.